Discover sense of place stories.

 Erica specializes in working with parks, museums and learning centers, helping their staff give the best tours possible.
 Over the past decade she has worked extensively with the staff natural and cultural heritage sites, including dozens of National Parks across the country.

-Her Soulful Stewardship Method can be applied to working with all ages and group sizes to inspire the personal sense of place stories that lead to caring and ultimately stewardship.
-Her proven effective practices can be applied to all kinds of sites, from urban to historic, and from military to wilderness.
-Her simple, yet powerful approach helps people discover personal sense of place connections, no matter where they are.
+Her Soulful Stewardship approach can be applied to working with all ages and group sizes to inspire the kinds of personal sense of place stories that lead to caring and ultimately stewardship.
+Her approach can be applied to all kinds of sites, from urban to historic, and from military to wilderness.
+Her proven practices, honed over the past decade, helps people discover personal sense of place connections, no matter where they are.

 She grew up in the Maryland suburbs of Washington, DC and is a graduate of Hampshire College (Amherst, MA.)
 She is based in the hills of western Massachusetts where she and her spouse live beside a rushing brook in a 100 year old cottage, surrounded by dairy and sugar maple farms.